 The River Itchen falls within the Hampshire Downs National Character Area (NCA).
 The Hampshire Downs are part of the central southern England belt of Chalk, rising to 297m in the north-west on the Hampshire-Wiltshire border.
 A steep scarp face delineates the Downs to the north, overlooking the Thames Basin, and to the east, overlooking the Weald.
 The majority of the area is an elevated, open, rolling landscape dominated by large arable fields with low hedgerows on thin chalk soils, scattered woodland blocks (mostly on clay with-flint caps) and shelterbelts.
 To the east hedgerows are often overgrown and there are larger blocks of woodland.
-A fifth of the area is within the North Wessex Downs Area of Outstanding Natural Beauty and 6 per cent in the South Downs National Park due to the scenic quality of the landscape.
-More information on the Hampshire Downs NCA can be found here.
+A fifth of the area is within the North Wessex Downs Area of Outstanding Natural Beauty and 6 per cent in the South Downs NCA can be found here.